Many newly licensed real estate agents need help in how to present an offer to a listing agent.

 Why I Ask: You need to know this so your buyers’ offer is still valid when the sellers actually make a decision.
 While you would like to lock up the subject property before, for example, an open house takes place and the property is theoretically exposed to more buyers, yet given the current seller’s market, that’s not really your decision to make.

 How much are the average utility costs?

 Why I Ask: This gives the buyer an idea of what they’ll be paying but I also explain to the buyer it depends on usage as well.
-Much of working with buyers is about setting expectations, and do so early in the home buying process.
+Much of working with buyers is about setting expectations, and doing so early in the home-buying process.

 Does the fireplace work (when applicable)?